Steve Feinberg: Professional career

+Early political involvement

 Feinberg is a major Republican donor.
-In 2016, he served on the Trump Economic Advisory Council during Donald Trump's presidential campaign, donated nearly $1.5 million to pro-Trump PACs, and co-hosted a $50,000 per person Republican National Committee and Trump fundraising dinner alongside other financiers.
-In February 2017, the New York Times reported that President Trump will assign Feinberg a role in the White House leading a review of the US intelligence agencies.
+In 2016, he served on the Trump Economic Advisory Council during Donald Trump's presidential campaign, donated nearly $1.5 million to pro-Trump PACs, and co-hosted a $50,000-per-person fundraising dinner for Trump and the Republican National Committee.

+In February 2017, the New York Times reported that President Trump would give Feinberg a role in the White House review of US intelligence agencies.
+On May 11, 2018, Trump named Feinberg to head the President's Intelligence Advisory Board.

+Feinberg and his spouse, Gisela (née Sanchez), contributed $715,600 to Donald Trump's 2020 presidential campaign.

-He is a member of The Business Council in Washington, DC, an association of chief executive officers from a broad range of companies who meet several times a year for high-level policy discussions.
+He is a member of The Business Council in Washington, D.C., an association of chief executive officers who meet several times a year for policy discussions.

+United States deputy secretary of defense

+On December 22, 2024, President-elect Donald Trump announced the nomination of Feinberg to serve as the United States deputy secretary of defense.

+Several Democratic senators including Elizabeth Warren expressed concerns over his past experience and possible conflicts of interest between his company Cerberus Capital Management and the United States Department of Defense.

+On February 25, 2025, during his confirmation hearing, Feinberg declined to acknowledge that Russia had invaded Ukraine, a common stance among prominent Republicans of the day.
+He also expressed support for large-scale firings within the Defense Department.

+On March 14, 2025, Feinberg was confirmed by the United States Senate with a 59–40 vote.
+He was sworn in as the 36th United States Deputy Secretary of Defense on March 17, 2025.

-Personal
+Personal life

-Feinberg reportedly made $50 million in 2004.
-He splits time between his homes on Manhattan's Upper East Side and Greenwich, Connecticut with his wife Gisela (née Sanchez).
+As of March 2025, his net worth is US$5 billion.
+He splits time between his homes on Manhattan's Upper East Side and Greenwich, Connecticut, with his wife.